DJNovack/DJNovack.github.io/romashka.md

 ---
 layout: photo_set
 title: Romashka 2021 - Nov.
 2022
 subtitle: This page is dedicate to my sweet, dear departed Romashka.
 May her feral spirit live on.
-Click [here](movies.md) for videos.
+Click <a href="https://www.djnovack.github.io/movies"> here </a> for videos.
 permalink: /romashka/